 Bud Box Dimensions

-Width Depth
+Handler Width Depth

-12' minimum 20'
+Always on foot 12' minimum 20'

-14' 20-30'
+Afoot and horseback 14' 20-30'

-16' maximum 30'
+Always horseback 16' maximum 30'

-Width 12' 14'
+Dictated by size of groups s handled.

 Other aspects of a Box design that are critical to success relate to whether or not the sides are enclosed.
 It is absolutely essential to have the end of the Box open sided so cattle are going to light and will build speed as they enter the Box.
 Entry speed facilitates the transition and correct flow out of the box.
 Solid (opaque) panels should be limited to the Box's entry gate and the sides of the box closest to the crowd alley and load out exits.
 Note - solid sides in these areas are not required but may minimize distractions.
 Load out and crowd alley exit gates must open back flat against the sides of the Box.